 Who we are:

-OWL continues to be the only national membership organization that advocates solely from the perspective of now over 70 million mid-life and older women—the demographic that is the strongest voting bloc in most any election.
-Over the past 31 years, OWL has been responsible for, and involved in, many policy changes.
+Today, OWL continues to be the only national membership organization that advocates solely from the perspective of the estimated 78 million women over 40—-a demographic that is the strongest voting bloc in almost every election.
+OWL has been a driving force behind a number of important advances in state and national policies.

 • OWL developed model legislation “The Health Insurance Rights Act” which is adopted by Louisiana, Oregon, Maryland and Kansas.